raven-panda/06-lab-js-todo/README.md

-# 06-lab-js-todo
+# Project 6 : Lab JavaScript Todo List

-Project 6 : Lab JavaScript Todo List
+The goal of this project is to create a 'To Do List' webapp.